Syria’s rebels exploit weaknesses in Iran’s proxies to launch surprise offensive

 By Mostafa Salem, CNN

-(CNN) — Anti-government rebels in northern Syria have launched a sudden offensive in an effort to capitalize on Israel’s efforts to weaken Iran’s regional proxies.
+(CNN) — Rebels in Syria have made rapid advances towards the country’s second biggest city, Aleppo, reigniting a conflict that had largely laid dormant for years.

-After making only limited gains in recent years, they have already captured some 40 towns and villages that were controlled by government forces, as well as a Syrian military base.
+After making only limited gains in recent years, the rebels have already captured some 60 towns and villages that were controlled by government forces, as well as a Syrian army base and a military research center only a hundred yards from the country’s second largest city, Aleppo.

-Coming together for an anti-regime operation, rebels from various factions closed in on Syria’s second largest city, Aleppo on Thursday.
-Aleppo has been controlled by Assad’s government and pro-Iranian militias since 2016.
+On Friday, the armed rebel groups claimed to have entered the city, which has been under government control since 2016.

-The rebels said the offensive was launched to deter the Syrian government and “Iranian militias” who “declared an open war” on the Syrian people by striking areas with displaced populations.
+Earlier that day, an artillery shell struck Aleppo University’s student housing, killing four people, according to Syria’s state news agency, SANA, which blamed opposition factions for the attack.
+A rebel group spokesperson, Hassan Abdulghani, called the accusations “baseless lies.”

 Wednesday’s surprise operation marks the first significant conflagration between Syrian rebels and the regime since March 2020, when Russia and Turkey mediated a ceasefire in the north of the country.